acikgozb/devtools/zellij/README.md

 # User attaches to the session "work" to deal with work projects.
 zellij a work

-# Using fzfw in the work session allows the user to search any directory that belongs "to $HOME/work".
+# Using fzjt in the work session allows the user to search any directory that belongs "to $HOME/work".
 # Notice how the project directories created under "$HOME/personal" are not shown in the list.
 fzjt
 # "$HOME/work/project1"